I. Approval for Live Projects

 Preference shall be given to current students, employees and Trustees in selecting clients for live projects.
 When, however, it becomes necessary to solicit outside clients in order to provide students with enough experience to carry out the desired live project, the instructor responsible for the live project shall adopt specific, written criteria for selecting outside clients.
-The criteria must be approved in advance by the Vice President for Instruction and shall not be inconsistent with the State Board Code.
+The criteria must be approved in advance by the Vice President for Instruction and shall not be inconsistent be consistent with the State Board Code.
 The course instructor has discretion on whether or not to undertake a project on the basis of whether or not it fits in with the course curriculum.
 The instructor will notify the client whether or not the project is accepted, the estimated start and completion date as well as any parts or materials required for the project.

 III.
 Client Charges

 Under State Board Code, the College is authorized to charge clients for goods and services produced through live projects.
 For live projects involving repair or remodeling non-College owned personal and/or real property, the owner of the property shall supply or pay for all parts required.
-For live projects involving the construction for structures that are sold, produced goods that are sold, or services that are provided, the College shall charge the client for the value of the structures, goods and/or services.
+For live projects involving the construction of structures that are sold, produced goods that are sold, or services that are provided, the College shall charge the client for the value of the structures, goods and/or services.
 Project receipts shall be deposited into an unrestricted institutional account.

 All costs that otherwise would not have been incurred absent the live client project shall be supported by funds from the College’s account that receives the live client project receipts and shall not be supported from State funds.
 These costs include, but are not limited to: supplies and materials used in producing the good or service; additional personnel required to serve clients; specialized equipment; liability insurance; and other costs directly related to the live client project as distinguished from an instructional program that does not produce income.
 In the context of construction live client projects, these costs include, but are not limited to: all building materials; land; land improvements; amounts paid to subcontractors for work not performed by College students or employees; any actual interest paid on construction loans or financing arrangements provided for by a partnering third-party entity; and any legal fees and closing costs that may be required.
 Live client project receipts may also be used to supplement instructional costs of those programs engaging in live client projects.
 The instructor responsible for the live project shall maintain detailed records so that the College may prepare annual financial statements and a complete audit of the account may be made after the close of the fiscal year.